lighttransport/tinyusdz/README.md

 Visual Studio 2019 and 2022 are supported.

-`CMakeSettings.json` is provided for Visual Studio 2019, but reccommended way is to invoke `vcsetup.bat`.
+`CMakePresets.json` is provided for easier build on Visual Studio 2019 and Visual Studio 2022, but has lot of limitations(and seems parallel build is not working well so build is slow).

+If you want flexibility, ordinary cmake `.sln` generation approach by invoking `vcsetup.bat` recommended.
-(Edit VS version in `vcsetup.bat` as you with)
+(Edit VS version in `vcsetup.bat` as you with before the run)

 #### LLVM-MinGW build